Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/working-files/working-with-spreadsheets.md

 ---
-title: Slingshot でスプレッドシートを使用する方法
+title: How to Work with Spreadsheets in Slingshot
-_description: データのインサイトを最大限に活用するためのスプレッドシートの使用に関するヒントを紹介します。
-_language: ja
+_description: Tips and tricks on using Spreadsheets to utilize your data insights in the best way.
 ---

-# Analytics スプレッドシートの作業
+# Working With Spreadsheets in Analytics

-以下は Analytics でスプレッドシートとの作業のためのヒントがあります。
+Below are a couple of helpful tips and tricks for working with spreadsheets within Analytics.

 <table>
 <colgroup>